 - Perform the same steps as described above for the ingredients in the Dashi Broth.

 - When the Veggie Broth has cooked enough as described above, turn off the heat for both of the broths.
 Strain out all the solid ingredients for each broth separately.
 Use a mesh strainer if needed.
 Place the boiled vegetables in a deep plate and allow to cool.
 Once cooled, strain out any remaining broth that you can, squeezing the vegetables as needed.
+You can either discard/compost the veggies or eat them separately (they will be pretty mushy by now).

 - Combine both broths in a large measuring cup, in something close to a 1:1 ratio.
 If you have more than 700mL total, stop adding when you reach 700 mL.
 If you have less than 700 mL, add all of both broths into the measuring cup.
 Add ice so until the liquid level reaches 800mL.